• Skip to primary navigation

 Nineteen years later I am responsible for so much more.
 And, I am so acutely aware of time.
 Another 19 years from now my kid will be an adult older than I was when I made those non-resolutions.
 I’ll have less life ahead of me than I do behind me.
 The world will be even more complex than it is today.

-I have one resolution in 2023: to appreciate the wisdom of all of those past version of me.
+I have one resolution in 2023: to appreciate the wisdom of all of those past versions of me.
 To go beyond paying attention to what’s coming in and out of my bank account, my body, and my time to really care about those things.

 I do have a fourth non-resolution to add to those original three.
 A new intent to assign to myself.